yuyuan871111/NHRI_group4/autoscript2/NHRI_report_html/tabletxt/readme.txt

-the table files of report would be here.
+the table files of html report would be here.